This post may contain affiliate links. Read our disclosure policy here.

 - Make Homemade Aftershave Lotion.

-- Instead of mixing clay with water, mix it with apple cider vinegar and place on your face as a mask.
+- Instead of mixing clay with water, mix it with apple cider vinegar and place it on your face as a mask.

 Uses for Apple Cider Vinegar Around the Home